Making Friends with the Taliban: Afghanistan Friends & Cultural Encounters13 min read

 BUDDHAS OF BAMIYAN

-Eventually in 2001 the founder and leader of the Taliban, Mullah Omar demanded they been destroyed and within a few days 1400 years of history was gone.
-6 months later the US Military would invade Afghanistan and the war on terror would begin.
+Eventually, in 2001, the founder and leader of the Taliban, Mullah Omar, demanded that they be destroyed.
+Within a few days, 1,400 years of history were gone.
+Six months later, the U.S. military invaded Afghanistan, and the War on Terror began.

 Making friends with the Taliban